Signs That Indicate Your Girlfriend Is Ready to Break Up

 If your girlfriend is ready to break up, you may notice a decrease in communication between the two of you.
 While it can be expected for many relationships to have ups and downs in terms of communication, a reduction may indicate that something more substantial is happening.

 For instance, you may notice conversations are becoming less frequent, or that replies are shorter than usual.
-You may also find that your girlfriend takes longer to respond or avoids deeper topics like feelings or emotions.
+You may also find that your girlfriend takes longer to respond or avoids deeper topics like sharing her feelings.
 You can take this as a sign that she may be trying to distance herself emotionally.

 Sign #2: Loss of affection or intimacy